zchee/golang-wiki/MinorReleases.md

 The child issue is assigned to the minor release milestone and labeled **CherryPickCandidate**, and its candidacy is discussed there.
 Once it is approved it transitions to **CherryPickApproved**.
 Release managers (a subset of the Go team that handles the release process) and/or code owners approve cherry-picks via an informal process.

-When the child issue is labeled **CherryPickApproved**, the original change author should immediately [create and mail a cherry-pick change](#making-cherry-pick-cls) against the release branch, which will be merged as soon as it is ready, closing the child issue.
+When the child issue is labeled **CherryPickApproved**, the original author of the change fixing that issue should immediately [create and mail a cherry-pick change](#making-cherry-pick-cls) against the release branch, which will be merged as soon as it is ready, closing the child issue.

 At release time, any open backport issue which is not release-blocker is pushed to the next minor release milestone, and a minor release is minted with the already merged changes.